mbdesousa/exam-descartes/COMMENTS.md

 One of the enjoyable aspects of this project was working with geolocation, a new experience for me.
 I had never worked with these geo APIs before.

 I had plans to implement a settings screen for selecting themes and region (such as temperature units in Celsius, Kelvin, Fahrenheit, etc.).
+I also intended to save coordinates in AsyncStorage, enabling a quicker app launch experience.

 However, it's worth noting that the chosen API doesn't provide information for past or future days.
 Consequently, I refrained from making multiple fetch requests to gather data for various days, as it wouldn't have been a comfortable solution.